 using Microsoft.AspNetCore.Mvc.Testing;

-Our class implements the WebApplicationFactory<Startup> class and overrides the ConfigureWebHost method, which gives us an opportunity to configure the application before it gets built.
+Our class implements the WebApplicationFactory<Startup> class and overrides the ConfigureWebHost method, which allows us to configure the application before it gets built.

 But we have a small problem.
 Our class doesn’t recognize the Program class even though we have the reference from the main project.
 That’s because in .NET 6 compiler generates the Program class behind the scenes as the internal class, thus making it inaccessible in our integration testing project.
 So to solve this, we can create a public partial Program class in the Program.cs file in the main project: